Membership Geeks

 “Showing up” is one of the most impactful things a membership site owner can do, and that goes double for your community.

-This doesn't mean you need to live in your forum 24/7, but making it part of your daily routing to visit at least twice a day, start new topics, reply to posts and answer questions will go a long way to ensuring the future success of your membership.
+This doesn't mean you need to live in your forum 24/7!
+But making it part of your daily routine to visit at least twice a day, start new topics, reply to posts and answer questions will go a long way to ensuring the future success of your membership.

 Make it a key part of your membership content